18 Random Variables

 Unfortunately, the expression \(e^{-x^2 / 18}\) has no elementary antiderivative, so this integral cannot be evaluated by hand.
 But we can use R to get a numerical approximation:

 Suppose that we turn on the Geiger counter in a building with \(\lambda = \mean\) clicks per minute.
-Let \(T\) be the time of the first click (in minutes), counting from the moment that we powered up the device.
+Let \(T\) be the time of the first click (in minutes), measured from the moment that we turned on the device.
 In Poisson process lingo, \(T\) is called the “first arrival time”.

 First, we use the complement rule: \[ F_T(x) = P(T \leq x) = 1 - P(T > x). \] Note that the CDF is zero, unless \(x\) is positive.